 Buzzing your lips can be a great way to exercise the vocal cords.
 Start by vibrating the lips together, without any type of pitch.
 This singing exercise can take some getting used to.
 It will help to build stamina and breath support while singing.
 Next, add some pitch and hold it for five seconds.
 Your pitch can stay on note or go up or down.
 You should feel a weird tickling sensation in your cheeks and nose.
 If you’re not feeling this then you aren’t trying hard enough.

 Solfa is an exercise most singers are familiar with.
 Start on middle C and sing solfa up and down the scale, slowly, and really listen to each pitch.
-You can also use a piano to warm up with while doing this exercise.
+You can also use a piano while doing this exercise.
 This can really work to train your ear.

 Stay on one note and sing mmmah may me moo slowly, and really pronounce the m sound.
 Start off low and sing up the scale.
 Try to see if you can sing this exercise all in one breath.
 Put some focus on the intonation and tone in order to create the best vocal sound.

 An exercise that includes an arpeggio will help you to work on your range.
 Start off low and sing I love you while smiling.
 Begin on the root note and then get to the octave, going down to the 3rd then the root chord once again.
 This is a great exercise for testing your range and it can be done quickly, in just one breath.

 Daily singing exercises offer numerous benefits for individuals of all ages and musical abilities.
 Firstly, these exercises help improve vocal range and flexibility.
 By regularly practicing scales, arpeggios, and vocal runs, singers can gradually expand their vocal range and develop better control over their voice.
 This increased range allows singers to tackle a wider variety of songs with ease.